Welcome to the third annual

 becoming a Native Rhythms Festival

 sponsor.
-We offer a four level sponsorship program that puts Native
+We offer a five level sponsorship program that puts Native

-Rhythms Festival sponsorship within the reach of most
+Rhythms Festival sponsorship within the reach of almost

-budgets.
-Those who participate at the highest level, our
+all budgets.
+Those who participate at the highest levels, our

-event home page.
-Find all of our 2011 sponsors
+event homepage.
+Find all of our 2023 sponsors

 listed on our Sponsors Page.